Elisha Gray and Alexander Bell telephone controversy: Background

 In a letter of March 2, 1877, Bell admitted to Gray that he was aware Gray's caveat "had something to do with the vibration of a wire in water [the variable resistance breakthrough that made the telephone practical] — and therefore conflicted with my patent."
-At this time, Gray's caveat was still confidential, however Gray had previously told Bell of the details of his liquid telephone design in late June 1876, while attending the Centennial Exhibition in Philadelphia.
+At this time, Gray's caveat was still confidential, although Gray had previously told Bell of the details of his liquid telephone design in late June 1876, while attending the Centennial Exhibition in Philadelphia.
 In 1879, Bell testified under oath that he discussed "in a general way" Gray's caveat with patent examiner Zenas Fisk Wilber.
 However, when patent examiners investigated possible interferences between applications, it was not uncommon for them to ask questions of the inventors directed at the places of possible interference, which is what Bell claimed happened.

 In an affidavit from April 8, 1886, Wilber admitted that he was an alcoholic who owed money to his longtime friend and Civil War Army companion Marcellus Bailey, Bell's lawyer.
 Wilber says that after he issued the suspension on Bell's patent application, Bailey came to visit.
 In violation of Patent Office rules, he told Bailey about Gray's caveat and told his superiors that Bell's patent application had arrived first.
 During Bell's visit to Washington, "Prof. Bell was with me an hour when I showed him the drawing [of Gray's caveat] and explained Gray's methods to him."
 He says Bell returned at 2pm to give him a hundred-dollar bill.

 Wilber's other affidavits leave out these details.
-Only his October 21, 1885 affidavit directly contradicts this story and Wilber claims it was "given at the request of the Bell company by Mr. Swan, of its counsel" and he was "duped to sign it" while drunk and depressed.
+Only his October 21, 1885 affidavit directly contradicts this story, and Wilber claims it was "given at the request of the Bell company by Mr. Swan, of its counsel" and he was "duped to sign it" while drunk and depressed.
 However, Wilber's April 8, 1886, affidavit was also sworn to and signed before Thomas W. Swan.
 These conflicting affidavits discredited Wilber.

 Furthermore, the April 8 affidavit signed by Wilbur had been drawn up for him by lawyers for the Pan-Electric Telephone Company which at the time was being sued by Bell Telephone for patent infringement.
 In addition, the Pan-Electric Company was being investigated by the U.S. Congress for having given the U.S. Attorney General Augustus Garland 500,000 shares of Pan-Electric Telephone.
 Subsequently, Garland brought suit against Bell to annul the Bell patents.
 The Speaker of the House of Representatives appointed a special committee to investigate the Pan-Electric matter and Garland's actions.

 The April 8 affidavit was published in the Washington Post on May 22, 1886.
 Three days later, the Post published a sworn denial from Bell, which was also reprinted in The Electrical World.
 Bell swore that he never gave any money to Wilbur, and that "Mr. Wilbur did not show me Gray's caveat of the drawing of it or any portion of either."